The Association of Consulting Engineers of Namibia is a voluntary association of Consulting Engineers which:

 The Association was established in 1982 as a voluntary association of the Consulting Engineering firms in Namibia.
-Membership has grown from a founding group of 6 practices to a current 34 with a total employment as of January 2008 in excess of 380.
+Membership has grown from a founding group of 6 practices to a current 58 with a total employment as of January 2020 of close to 350.
 The Association is the only collective representation for Consulting Engineers in Namibia at this time.

 The purpose of ACEN is three-fold.
 Firstly we represent the best interests of the Consulting Engineers in general towards our clients, very much in the same way as a trade union does for its members.
 Secondly we represent a direct access route by our clients to our members so that we can aid long term principles such as government policy and the like.
 Thirdly we provide a structure to which Consulting firms must conform thereby ensuring accountable, responsible and fair practise by all members.